wp-plugins/ecwid-shopping-cart/readme.txt

 - Knowledge Base: [http://kb.ecwid.com](http://kb.ecwid.com)

 == Changelog ==
+= 2.2 =
+- Improved compatibility with the new Wordpress version 3.8 which brings great features like brand new responsive theme, revamped admin backend and other improvements.
+Ecwid plugin is now ready for that, so your store will work perfectly with the new Wordpress version
+- The plugin settings pages are now available in seven languages: English, Italian, Russian, French, German, Spanish, Brazilian Portuguese.
+Ecwid itself is available in 45 languages, so customers from all over the world can purchase from your store
+- Design improvements of the plugin settings pages including Retina-ready icons

 = 2.1 =
 - Our plugin backend is now available in Italian, Russian and English.
 Thanks to Luciano Del Fico for the great help with the Italian translation.